Coccinella undecimpunctata: Reproduction

-C. undecimpunctata reproduces sexually, and has a tendency to cannibalize other individuals/pairs eggs.
-They do this because it improves their own eggs viability, increases their fecundity, and decreases development time of remaining offspring.
-However, these benefits depend on which sex is cannibalizing eggs—paternal cannibalization increases fecundity and egg viability, where maternal cannibalization only increases egg viability.
+C. undecimpunctata reproduce sexually, and have a tendency to cannibalize other individuals'/pairs' eggs.
+They do this because it improves their own eggs' viability, increases their fecundity, and decreases development time of remaining offspring.
+However, these benefits depend on which sex is cannibalizing eggs—paternal cannibalization increases fecundity and egg viability, whereas maternal cannibalization only increases egg viability.
 If both parents cannibalize eggs, pupation and general developmental time decreases.

-Disease
+Symbionts

 Wolbachia

-Wolbachia is a genus of maternally inherited bacteria that infests mainly arthropods.
+Wolbachia is a genus of maternally inherited bacteria that infects mainly arthropods.
 This bacteria kills male offspring in the egg, favoring female offspring—If host eggs are exposed to a heat treatment, the bacteria dies and leaves no molecular trace.

-Relationship to Humans
+Relationship to humans

 As a form of pest control

 Lady beetles are used as a form of pest control for various pests as well as by various modes, whether they be used within a house for hobby plants, in a garden for food, or for more industrial-like settings.
 Biological forms of pest control are used because they are less harmful than insecticides, which can have negative or even dangerous effects on the plant, beneficial insects, and even humans.
-C. undecimpunctata has been proven to be an excellent measure of pest control for cotton mealybugs (Phenacoccus solenopsis), though females tend to eat more over their lifespan than males did.
-Another pest C. undecimpunctata has been known for being used as pest control for is aphids.
+C. undecimpunctata has been proven to be an excellent measure of pest control for cotton mealybugs (Phenacoccus solenopsis), though females tend to eat more over their lifespan than males do.
+Another pest, C. undecimpunctata, is known for being used as pest control for aphids.
 Rather than just using the beetles as adults for pest control, it has been shown that they eat just under 1.5 times more in their fourth instar than they do as adults.
 It is best to release C. undecimpunctata populations when pest populations are low.

 Insecticides

 While some prefer to use biological pest control such as releasing predators into an area to get rid of pests, insecticides are still used widely.
-Sometimes biological pest control as well as chemical pest control are used simultaneously, or the natural fauna in the area are not accounted for when insecticides are used—chlorpyrifos, deltamethrin, and spinosad are insecticides used on a common prey of C. undecimpunctata, the cabbage aphid (Brevicoryne brassicae) While these insecticides are much more effective on the prey, B. brassicae, both chlorpyrifos and spinosad were still much more unsafe for C. undecimpunctata than deltamethrin is.
-Other insecticides like pirimicarb and pymetrozine are recommended as they do not have significant impact on C. undecimpunctata, where buprofezin, when sprayed on larvae, decreased survival rate to adulthood by 33%.
+Sometimes biological and chemical pest control are used simultaneously, or the natural fauna in the area are not accounted for when insecticides are used—chlorpyrifos, deltamethrin, and spinosad are insecticides used on a common prey of C. undecimpunctata, the cabbage aphid (Brevicoryne brassicae).
+While these insecticides are much more effective on the prey, B. brassicae, both chlorpyrifos and spinosad are still much more unsafe for C. undecimpunctata than deltamethrin.
+Other insecticides like pirimicarb and pymetrozine are recommended as they do not have a significant impact on C. undecimpunctata, where buprofezin, when sprayed on larvae, decreased survival rate to adulthood by 33%.